-The idea of placing data in nodes close to where relevant queries originate was used in early distributed database systems [5].
+The idea of placing data in nodes close to where relevant queries originate was used in early distributed database systems [4].
 However, the algorithms used for distributed databases are based on two fundamental assumptions that are not applicable to P2P systems: that there are a small number of stables nodes, and that the designer has total control over the data.

-There are a number of P2P research systems (CAN [10], CHORD [16], Oceanstore [6], Pastry [12], and Tapestry [27]) that are designed so documents can be found with a very small number of messages.
+There are a number of P2P research systems (CAN [9], CHORD [15], Oceanstore [5], Pastry [11], and Tapestry [24]) that are designed so documents can be found with a very small number of messages.
 However, all these techniques either mandate a specific network structure or assume total control over the location of the data.
-Although these techniques may be appropriate in some application, the lack of node autonomy has prevented their use in wide-scale P2P systems.
-In addition, the ability to create groups of peers in a P2P system is supported by the JXTA framework [20].
-However JXTA (as a framework) does not prescribe the structure of the groups, or when nodes should join a group, or how to search between the groups.
+Although these techniques may be appropriate in some application, the lack of node autonomy has prevented their use in widescale P2P systems.

-Semantic Overlay Networks are also related to the concept of online communities [15] such as Yahoo Groups [19] and MSN Communities [18].
+Semantic Overlay Networks are also related to the concept of online communities [14] such as Yahoo Groups [18] and MSN Communities [17].
 In an online community, users with common interest join specific groups and share information and files.
 However, most online community contain a central element that coordinates the actions of the members of the group.